Did God Command Genocide ?

 Historical Progression:

 Who is modern Israel?
-Israel was founded in 1948 as a secular Jewish state, established in Palestine by Great Britain.
-This idea was sold as “A land without people, for a people without land.”
-Fueled by the political Zionist enterprise, Israel laid claim to the land, violently destroying, intent on purging the Palestinians (50% are children) who’ve lived in the land for millennia.
+The modern state of Israel was established in Palestine in 1948, by Great Britain, as a secular Jewish state.
+Palestine was sold as “A land without people, for a people without land.”
+But Palestine was not empty.
+It was inhabited by Palestinians.
+Fueled by the political Zionist enterprise, Israel laid claim to the land, violently destroying, intent on purging the Palestinians (50% are children) who have lived in the land for millennia.
 This expulsion is known as the Nakba.
-To justify herself, Israel dehumanizes Palestinians, dishonestly labeling them “Amalekites”, even though that clan of giants was eliminated long ago.
-If modern-day Israel is the reincarnation of Biblical Israel, she should be imaging God and bringing blessing to all the nations of the earth (Genesis 22:18).
+To justify herself, Israel dehumanizes Palestinians, dishonestly labeling them “Amalekites”, a demonic giant clan that was eliminated 3000 years ago.
+If modern Israel is the reincarnation of Biblical Israel, she should be blessing the nations of the earth (Genesis 22:18).
 Are the Palestinians blessed?
 Are the orphaned, maimed, and starving children blessed?
-Are her neighbors, the surrounding nations, blessed?
+Are the nations blessed?
 Can Israel, in fact, be a blessing while breaking God’s commandment, “Thou shalt not murder!?”
 The stench of death has reached the heavens.
 There’s no blessing coming.
 In contrast, faithfulness to God was at the heart of Israel’s patriarch, Abraham.
 He received the promise, though he never received the land, because he was faithfully looking forward to something far greater— the city with foundations, whose architect and builder is God (Hebrews 11:8-10).
-Faithfulness to God is the key to the land and the blessing.
-Biblical Israel broke her promise to God and was expelled from the land.
-Modern Israel never recognized God; she is a secular state, negating any sacred privilege to the land.
+Faithfulness to God is the key to blessing.
+The land was always tethered to spiritual commitment to God.
+Biblical Israel broke her promises to God and was expelled from the land.
+Modern Israel never recognized God or Messiah (2John 1:7); she is a secular state, negating any sacred privilege to the land.
 History is repeating itself: “They have filled this place with the blood of the innocent—something I did not command, nor did it enter my mind.”

 Who are the Palestinians?
-The Bronze Age Collapse at the end of the 11th century BC resulted in the mass migration of many people groups.
+The Bronze Age Collapse resulted in the mass migration of many people groups.
 Deuteronomy describes a sea people from Caphtor, modern day Crete, who arrived in Canaan and were instrumental in driving out the giant clans (Deuteronomy 2:23).
 They were known to the Egyptians as “Peleset,” to the Hebrews as “P'lishtim,” and to the Romans as “Palestinians.”
-The Bible declares they were brought by God from Caphtor (Amos 9:7).
-These Greeks settled with Abraham’s descendants in Canaan, before Israel arrived, and founded the cities of Ashdod, Ashkelon, Gath, and Gaza.
-By engaging in war against the giant clans, along with Abraham’s descendants, they were faithful to Abraham’s god and were counted as his descendants.
-Remember, membership in a clan is not based on DNA but on the God you honor.
-This relationship is highlighted by the Maccabean (Jewish) leader, Jonathan.
-In 160 BC he sent letters to Sparta (Greek) to renew and affirm their "family ties" and friendship, based on their common ancestry.
-(1 Maccabees 12: 1-23).
-Israel remembers this heritage with every Hanukah celebration.
-This thread of ancestry is still claimed by Christians in the Greek Orthodox Church.
-It is not a thread of DNA but a thread of faithfulness to God.
-In the first century the Jews rejected the promised messiah (John 1:11) and the majority continue to do so today.
-But Palestinians, along with Armenians, were first to embrace the messiah.
-For two-thousand years God’s people were faithfully evident in the Christian churches that dotted the countryside of Palestine.
+The Bible declares God is sovereign over the nations; God brought the Palestinians from Caphtor (Greece) (Amos 9:7).
+They settled in Canaan with Abraham’s descendants, before Israel arrived, and founded the cities of Ashdod, Ashkelon, Gath, and Gaza.
+By engaging in war against the giant clans, along with Abraham’s descendants, they were faithful to Abraham’s God and were counted as his descendants, an ancestry rooted in deity not DNA.
+This relationship is acknowledged by Jonathan, the Maccabean (Jewish) leader (1 Maccabees 12: 1-23).
+He sent letters (160 BC) to Sparta (Greece) to renew and affirm their "family ties" and friendship, based on their common ancestry.
+Israel remembers this with every Hanukah celebration; this thread of ancestry continues to be claimed by Christians in the Greek Orthodox Church.
+It is a heritage of faithfulness to God.
+In the first century AD, Jews rejected the promised Messiah (John 1:11), and the majority continue to do so today.
+But Palestinians, along with Armenians, were first to embrace Messiah.
+For two-thousand years God’s people were faithfully evident by the Christian churches that dotted the countryside of Palestine: Orthodox, Catholic, and Protestant.
+They are the true descendants of Abraham (Galatians 3:28-29).
 Today, they are rubble in the midst of ethnic cleansing and genocide.
-Is it coincidence that both Armenians and Palestinians have endured genocide?
+Is it coincidence that both Palestinians and Armenians have endured genocide?
 "Will not the Judge of all the earth deal justly?"
 (Genesis 18:25).

 What is Christian Zionism?
-The Church is to image/reflect God to the nations (Matthew 28:19).
-Sadly, a segment of the Church has lost the thread of faithfulness.
-She is a Zionist, promoting an eschatology created in 19th-century Great Britain, that Jesus never condoned.
+The Church is to faithfully reflect Jesus, the messiah, to the nations of the world (Matthew 28:19).
+Sadly, a segment of the Church has lost her thread of faithfulness.
+She claims to be Christian, but what gospel does she preach?
+She is a Zionist, promoting an eschatology created in the 19th-century, not by Jesus but by John Nelson Darby.
 Seated in material comfort she watches, giving hearty approval from her pulpits, Israel’s frenzied determination to seize the land.
-While the majority of Christians decry the ethnic cleansing and genocide, she is complicit in the destruction of God’s image bearers; as if she is dressed in purple and scarlet, drunk with the blood of the saints, the blood of those who bore testimony to Jesus (Revelation 17:4-6).
+While the majority of Christians decry the ethnic cleansing and genocide of Palestinians, she is complicit in the destruction of God’s image bearers; as if she is dressed in purple and scarlet, drunk with the blood of the saints, the blood of those who bore testimony to Jesus (Revelation 17:4-6).
 She is without excuse.
 The confusion is not because of the facts, rather she has been conditioned to believe God values some lives more highly than others.
-The credibility of her Gospel lies in shambles.
+The credibility of her gospel lies in shambles.
 When the Zionist Church finally awakens to the dark spirits who have deceived her, she will rend her garments in anguish, desperately grasping for her robes of white.
-Jesus never pined over the land or sought to restore it to Israel.
+Jesus, born a Palestinian Jew, never pined over the land or sought to restore it to Israel.
 He came with a far greater mission in mind— to rescue humanity and conquer the demonic realm (1John 3:8), and the demons know exactly who he is (Luke 8:26-39).
-He admonished his followers to love one another, even their enemies, and to be the peacemakers who are called the sons of God.
+He is Messiah, God incarnate.
+He admonishes his followers to love one another, even their enemies, and to be the peacemakers who are called the sons of God.
 At the trial before his crucifixion Jesus said, “My kingdom is not of this world; if it were, my servants would fight to prevent my arrest by the Jews.
 But my kingdom is not of this realm” (John 18:36).
 He metaphorically shook the dust of the land off his sandals, declaring, “Your house is left to you desolate” (Matthew 23: 37-38).
 When the dust clears at the threshold of eternity, not everyone who says ‘Lord, Lord,’ will enter the kingdom of heaven.
 For many, the response will be “I never knew you” (Matthew 7:21-23).
 Remember, O Church, your first love and return to him (Revelation 2:4&5).
 Instead of grasping for a tract of land, glorify the Lord of all things, by remaining faithful.

 Conclusion: Dr Ezzideen, whose name means “glorious faith,” continues his post: “More than two thousand years ago a man staggered beneath a wooden cross on a hill soaked with dust and blood.
 He was spat on.
 Stripped.
 Dragged to his execution by a world that demanded obedience, not justice.
 And that cross, that unholy burden, was not lifted with his death.
 It was planted in the earth, and it has remained.
 Oh God, we are tired, not in the body, but in the soul.
 Tired like Job.
 Tired like Christ before the cross.
 I am a doctor in Gaza, merely one of many still clinging to the faith.
 Not because I believe it will save me, but because I believe that suffering beside the innocent is the last honest thing a man can do” ( Dr. Ezzideen @ezzingaza).
 “Truly I tell you, whatever you did for one of the least of these, you did for me” (Matthew 25:40).